matkosoric/matkosoric.github.io/_books/2022-01-01-devops-handbook.md

 > Analogous to financial debt, technical debt describes how decisions we make lead to problems that get increasingly
 > more difficult to fix over time, continually reducing our available options in the future - even when taken on
-> judiciously, we still incur interes.
+> judiciously, we still incur interest.
 (Kim, Humble, Debois & Willis 2021, xxxii-xxxiii)

 > Our goal is to decrease the amount of time required for changes to be deployed into production and to increase the
 > reliability and quality of those services.
 (Kim, Humble, Debois & Willis 2021, 19)